 Even though this reading contains several cards that can come across as very 'negative', the fact is that they function - in this particular case - only to acknowledge the suffering that the querent has already endured.
 As they look forward, there are good things on the horizon - as long as they put in a bit of work!

-The third card, representing the present situation in this case, is where we get the first Major Arcana card: The Tower.
+The third card, representing the situation in this case, is where we get the first Major Arcana card: the Tower.
 Traditionally feared, this card represents sudden, dramatic change.
-In the context of this reading, it demonstrates that the querent's recent suffering has served to clear out obstacles, and this is a time for making changes in life.
+In the context of this reading, it demonstrates that the querent's recent suffering has served to clear out obstacles, and that this is a great time for making changes in life.
 It is, in fact, a good thing!

 The two final cards - the tool to move forward and the message for the coming year - emphasise that it's time to buckle down and focus on learning something new or developing an existing skill as the way out of the current feelings of sadness.
 It will take time (as indicated by Temperance), and it will surely be a process, but there are tremendously good things on the horizon.
 Just keep going!